Milan Đurić (footballer, born 1990)

-Milan Đurić (/sr/; born 22 May 1990) is a Bosnian professional footballer who plays as a forward for Serie A club Parma.
+Milan Đurić (/sr/; born 22 May 1990) is a Bosnian professional footballer who plays as a forward for Serie B club Cremonese.

 Đurić started his professional career at Cesena, before joining Parma in 2010, who loaned him to Ascoli later that year and to Crotone in 2011.
-In 2012, he went back to Cesena, who sent him on loan to Cremonese later that year, to Trapani in 2013 and to Cittadella 2014.
+In 2012, he came back to Cesena, who sent him on loan to Cremonese later that year, to Trapani in 2013 and to Cittadella 2014.
 He was transferred to Bristol City in 2017.
 The following year, Đurić signed with Salernitana.
 Four years later, he moved to Hellas Verona.
 In 2024, he switched to Monza.
 A year later, he returned to Parma.
+He went back to Cremonese in 2026.

 A former youth international for Bosnia and Herzegovina, Đurić made his senior international debut in 2015, earning 15 caps until 2020.

 Club career

 Early career

 Because of the outbreak of the Bosnian War, Đurić's family fled from his native Bosnia and Herzegovina and moved to Italy, where he started playing football at local clubs, before joining Cesena's youth academy in 2006.
 He made his professional debut against Mantova on 30 October 2007 at the age of 17.
 On 8 December, he scored his first professional goal in a triumph over Frosinone.

 In July 2010, Đurić switched to Parma in a co-ownership deal.
 In August, he was loaned to Ascoli for the rest of the campaign.
 In January 2011, he was sent on a six-month loan to Crotone.
 In June, his loan was extended for an additional season.

 In the summer of 2012, Đurić returned to Cesena, who loaned him to Cremonese until the end of the season.
 In July 2013, he was sent on a season-long loan to Trapani.
 In January 2014, he was loaned to Cittadella for the remainder of the season.